ethersphere/bee-js-docs/docs/user-documentation/soc-and-feeds.md

  * Interface for implementing Ethereum compatible signing.
  *
  * @property sign     The sign function that can be sync or async
- * @property address  The ethereum address of the signer */ export type Signer = {
+ * @property address  The Ethereum address of the signer */ export type Signer = {
   sign: SyncSigner | AsyncSigner